 The ultimate goal of the exercise will be to ensure the University may continue and maintain operations in the support and delivery of our mission.

 Each School or Center will produce a post-exercise report that will contain valuable information about lessons learned and next steps.
 These reports should serve as both a narrative of the experience and a forward-looking document to guide your team and the University in future planning.

 These individual reports will also serve as the basis for a university-wide report prepared by the MCP Steering Group to be presented to the Provost and Executive Vice President.

 - The MCP is providing a scenario for the TTX.
 It is a fictitious event, and all University organizations will use the same event as the basis for their TTX.
 The scenario will allow for activation of several different types of plans (loss of building, technology, human resources, etc.)

 - A professional facilitator will be available for most TTXs.
-If one is not available, we will train someone on your team or provide someone from our group.
-The scenario for the fictitious event will be provided to the facilitator and to the MCP representative shortly before the TTX is scheduled to occur.
+The scenario for the fictitious event will be provided to the facilitator and the particpants.

 - Organizations may request that an observer attend the TTX, to provide feedback on the exercise and the plans.

 - Representatives have been asked to complete a short post-exercise report and return it to the MCP leadership, to discuss how the experience was for them and their organization.

 - You may now schedule your TTX by e-mailing Rae Goodman at firstname.lastname@example.org.
 You may choose either a morning slot (9:30 – 11 am) or an afternoon slot (1:30 – 3 pm).

 - A packet of information is available for your use in conducting a TTX.
 It includes: